Winning the Battle Against Multiple Myeloma

 Multiple Myeloma Survival Rates

-The chart above shows the five-year survival rates for multiple myeloma patients treated by Seattle Cancer Care Alliance compared to patients who were treated for myeloma elsewhere.
-This information was collected by the National Cancer Data Base (NCDB) for patients diagnosed between 2003 and 2004 and followed for five years.
+Below are the five-year survival rates for multiple myeloma patients treated by SCCA compared to patients who were treated for multiple myeloma elsewhere.
+This information was collected by the National Cancer Data Base (NCDB) for patients who were diagnosed and treated between 2003 and 2005 and then followed for five years.

-- SCCA patients are represented by the red line.
-Their five-year survival rate was 68 percent from the time they were first diagnosed by SCCA.
+- SCCA patients are represented by the green line.
+Their five-year survival rate was 65 percent from the time they were first diagnosed by SCCA.

-- Patients from the other types of treatment centers—Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals—are represented by the blue line.
-Their combined five-year survival rate was 37 percent.
+- Patients from the other types of treatment centers—Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals—are represented by the yellow line.
+Their combined five-year survival rate was 35 percent.